-So adding a sub-folder that does not have it's own permissions to my existing 'Coffee' folder, will look like this in each user group.
+So adding a sub-folder that does not have its own permissions to my existing 'Coffee' folder, will look like this in each user group.

 Sub-folders with their own permissions